cpmpercussion/myo-to-osc/README.md

 > in Myo Connect.
 Once Myo is fully warmed up and synced, you will feel three
 > distinct vibrations.

+# About the Myo Bluetooth dongle

+The Myo Bluetooth dongle provides a simple serial interface to Bluetooth LE devices, thus the code here can be relatively simple and cross-platform.
+There are Python libraries for native OS-specific Bluetooth LE connections, but I haven't found one that works better or as well as the present solution.

+There's a working version of this repo using the [`pyGatt`](https://github.com/peplin/pygatt) library that can also use the dongle on any platform and other Bluetooth adapters under Linux (see the [pygatt-version branch](https://github.com/cpmpercussion/myo-to-osc/tree/pygatt-version)), but I found the performance to be too bad to use.

+Another possibility would be to use the [Adafruit Python BluetoothLE library](https://github.com/adafruit/Adafruit_Python_BluefruitLE), which could work under Linux and MacOS but not Windows.

+TL;DR: This library requires the Myo Bluetooth dongle for good reasons.

 # Acknowledgements

 Thanks to the original authors of the `myo_raw` library, and later contributions that served as a starting point for this project: Danny Zhu, Alvaro Villoslada, Fernando Cosentino.